 Boronia Denticulata - Mauve Boronia.
 The Mauve Boronia displays masses of Lilac Mauve starry flowers in winter and Spring.
 The leaves are strongly aromatic, small and light-green in colour.
 Easily grown in a lime-free soil.
 Prune hard after flowering.

-One of the best things to come out of Australia - the beautiful smelling 'Boronia'.
-A delight to the senses, when we most need it in late winter.
-The little round brown and yellow flowers appear en masse and are highly fragrant.
-Dainty bronze-green foliage.
+One of the best shrubs to come out of Australia is this highly fragrant A delight to the senses, when we most need it in late winter.
+The little round brown/yellow flowers appear en masse, complement the dainty bronze-green foliage.
 Needs good drainage and acid soil.
-Evergreen.
+Evergreen

 Don't be disappointed if your Boronia does not have a long life, Mother Nature designed it that way as in Australia it usually naturally regenerates from seed after being destroyed by fire.
 Pruning immediately after flowering may assist re-growth.